Computer

 The initial build had the Lian Li Galahad 240 AIO for cooling the CPU.
 However, after the Galahad died roughly ~11 months later, I replaced it with a Noctua NH-C14S air cooler.

-The PC runs kernel 5.18.16 with encrypted ZFS in mirror-mode across two 1TB NVMe M.2 SSDs.
-I use Sway – a Wayland window manager – to mainly have multiple instances of Alacritty and Firefox on two 4K displays.
+The PC runs the latest available kernel supported by ZFS, with encrypted ZFS in mirror-mode across two 1TB NVMe M.2 SSDs.
+I use Sway – a Wayland window manager – to mainly have multiple instances of Alacritty, ungoogled Chromium, and Firefox on a 4K display.

 Software Management